Mount KilimanjaroMachame Route

 Mount Kilimanjaro Machame Route

-We offer four different routes to the top of Kilimanjaro but the most common is the 7 day climb on the Machame Route (which this page covers) or the 8 day Lemosho route; whatever route you take, the itinerary is never less than 7 days / 6 nights on the mountain, which gives you the best ability to acclimatise properly to the altitude and will give you the best chances of reaching the summit.
+We offer four different routes to the top of Kilimanjaro but the most common is the seven day climb on the Machame Route or the eight day Lemosho route; whatever route you take, the itinerary is never less than 7 days and 6 nights on the mountain, which gives you the best chance to acclimatise properly to the altitude and will give you the best chances of reaching the summit.

 Our staff are professional, qualified and experienced.
 We look after them excellently and in turn they look after you excellently!
 Our prices are land based and all inclusive including all park fees - there are no hidden kitties or fees.
 We do not charge additional fees by season and the price you see is the price you pay.
 We are a professional and ethical mountaineering company and can ensure you a wonderful and enjoyable climb of Mt Kilimanjaro.

 Dominating the landscape like no other mountain, both iconic and instantly recognisable, Kilimanjaro in Tanzania is the highest peak in Africa and the highest free-standing mountain in the world.
 At 5895 metres, to climb Kilimanjaro is a great challenge, not to be underestimated, but entirely feasible for the hill walker looking to combine a high mountain adventure with going to Africa.

 Kilimanjaro translates to “mountain of the springs” and its unique position just below the equator offers an opportunity to experience five different habitats from bottom to top, which makes an ascent of the mountain undeniably special.
 In a matter of days you’ll climb Kilimanjaro from the equator to what feels like the Arctic, moving through grasslands, tropical rainforest, alpine meadows, moorlands and desert uplands to snow and ice.